werpu/mona-dish/README.md

 let otherStream = LazyStream.ofDataSource(searchRoot);
 ```

-See  [StreamTest.ts](https://github.com/werpu/mona-dish/blob/master/src/test/typescript/StreamTest.ts) in the test sources directory
+See  [StreamTest.ts](https://github.com/werpu/mona-dish/blob/master/src/test/typescript/StreamTest.ts) in the "test sources" directory
  for additional examples

-### DomQuery and Shadow doms...
+### DomQuery and Shadow dom trees...

 Note this is a work in progress.
 * At the time of writing a draft of shadow dom support made it into
 DomQuery.
 * By using a deep parameter on byId or byTagName the search is embedded
-into embedded shadow doms.
+into embedded shadow dom trees.

-* Also a method querySelectorallDeep does the same for the provided querySelector
+* Also, a method querySelectorallDeep does the same for the provided querySelector

-* Futhermore the standard query selector got a /shadow/ pseudo query element
+* Furthermore, the standard query selector got a /shadow/ pseudo query element
 to mark a hard shadow dom boundary

-* DomQuery also got an attachShadow method for creating shadow doms
+* DomQuery also got an attachShadow method for creating shadow dom trees

 ### XmlQuery

 similar to DomQuery but atm without a full query engine behind it,
-the reason for that is that the browsers do not have a universal query engine yet
+the reason for that is, that the browsers do not have a universal query engine, yet.
-and I tried to avoid third party dependencies.
+Also, I tried to avoid third party dependencies.
-But you get many other benefits similar to DomQuery by using XmlQuery
+You, also, will get many other benefits similar to DomQuery by using XmlQuery

 ### Messaging